EnsemblGSOC/GSoD_projects/eHive.md

 # What do you need to do ?

-You will find in this section information about what we see as the best candidate and proposal
+You will find in this section information about what we see as the best candidate and proposal.

 ## Selection process